opnsense/docs/source/manual/how-tos/caddy.rst

 Redirect ACME HTTP-01 challenge
 -------------------------------

-Sometimes an application behind Caddy uses it's own ACME Client to get certificates, most likely with the HTTP-01 challenge.
+Sometimes an application behind Caddy uses its own ACME Client to get certificates, most likely with the HTTP-01 challenge.
 This plugin has a built in mechanism to redirect this challenge type easily to a destination behind it.

 ..
 Note:: Make sure the chosen domain is externally resolvable.
 Create an A-Record with an external DNS Provider that points to the external IP Address of the OPNsense.
 In case of IPv6 availability, it is mandatory to create an AAAA-Record too, otherwise the TLS-ALPN-01 challenge might fail.